 About the Landscape

-The Retreats are held on our organic farm, a few kilometres north of the market town of Mirepoix in the departement of Ariège, south-western France.
+The Retreats are held on our organic farm, a few kilometres north of the market village of Chalabre in the departement of Aude, south-western France.

-The 40 hectares [100 acres] we have the privilege of taking care of, are in the foothills of the French Pyrenees mountains.
+The 100 hectares we have the privilege of taking care of, are nestled in the foothills of the French Pyrenees mountains.

-It is a landscape characterised by a myriad of steeply carved hills covered in dense oak woodland.
-The valley floors are a mixed tapestry of beautiful flower-rich meadows and fields of wheat, maize and the unmistakable sunflowers.
+It is a landscape characterised by a myriad of steeply carved hills covered in dense beech and chestnut woodland.
+The valley floors are a tapestry of beautiful flower-rich meadows and meandering streams.